Project Risk Management Strategy – Defining Threats and Taking Opportunities

 • Generating and presenting project risk reports on review meetings

 Often managing project opportunities refers to stepping through a 4-stage process (Identify, Analyze, Plan and Manage).
 The process is carried out following an opportunity management plan.
-Such a plan involves project risk manager in implementing formal and informal project risk management techniques (brainstorming, questionnaires, experience, and project history) to identify opportunities and create an opportunities list that is prioritized and scheduled.
-Once an opportunity is identified, it should be necessarily added to the risk register because any opportunity may cause additional threat.
+Such a plan involves project risk manager in implementing formal and informal project risk management techniques (brainstorming, questionnaires, experience, and project history).
+It aims to identify opportunities and create an opportunities list that is prioritized and scheduled.

 Like with managing opportunities, managing threats refers to a 4-stage process (Identify, Analyze, Plan and Manage).
 A project risk manager is responsible for organizing a team which will follow a risk treatment plan and report back on current progress of project risk management strategy.